buildpacks/rfcs/text/0000-offline-buildpackages.md

 ```
 ### How will paths to dependencies be exposed to a buildpack?

-During the `build` phase of the `paketo-buildpacks/mri` buildpack, the `CNB_DEPS` environment variable will provide a path pointing to a `packaged.toml` file, this will contain information on all all dependencies packaged with a buildpack.
+During the `build` phase of the `paketo-buildpacks/mri` buildpack, the `CNB_DEPS` environment variable will provide a path pointing to a `packaged.toml` file, this will contain information on all dependencies packaged with a buildpack.

 More on the contents of this file [here](#What-are-the-contents-of-the-packagedtoml-file-that-CNB_PATH-points-to).